queicherius/lets-fetch/README.md

 > Single and parallel requests with retrying in a simple interface.

-**NOTE: This module is still heavily in development and the API might change completely.
+** :bomb: NOTE: This module is still heavily in development and the API might change completely.
 Please don't use it yet.**

 ## Install